twse/random-stuff/README.md

 ﻿# Index
-* **FontCreator Data Files and Registry Keys.md**: Shows a list of data files, registry keys and RC data (including unused content) for the pay shareware font editor *FontCreator*.
+* **FontCreator Data Files and Registry Keys.md**: Contains the data files, fun facts, registry keys and RC data (including unused content) for the pay shareware font editor *FontCreator*.
 * **names.csv**: Names for inclusion in the [Mozilla credits list](https://www.mozilla.org/credits/).
 We know there are many Mozillians, past and present, who may have Mozilla Bugzilla profiles.
 This includes legacy contributors who have not updated their email address on Mozilla Bugzilla.
 It does not include the Mozilla Bugzilla email addresses.
-* **SitePal Forum Drug Words.htm**: Shows a list of medicine brand names used to spam the legacy SitePal forum, which includes but are not limited to antibiotics, carbohydrates, pharmaceutics etc. etc. etc. **Fun fact:** This page is based on the [Mozilla credits list](https://www.mozilla.org/credits/).
+* **SitePal Forum Drug Words.htm**: Shows a list of medicine product brand names excluding song artists used to spam the old SitePal forum. **Fun fact:** This page is based on the [Mozilla credits list](https://www.mozilla.org/credits/).

 ## Index of fonts
 Created with CrystalTile2 and FontCreator 5.6 (2007) – FontCreator 6.5 is the last version to support creating only ordinary Unicode fonts.
 All except LTROL Font and ZOE TFOM are released under the terms of the WTFPL license (see the license agreement field in the fonts).